Budget offers a range of insurance and excess reduction options.

 Provided you comply with the terms of the Budget rental agreement, Excess Reduction ensures that for any particular loss or damage to the Budget vehicle or third party property you will not have a liability greater than the reduced excess even if the damage was caused by your mistake.
 This is genuine no fault protection.

 There are three exempted events which Excess Reduction will not cover and you must take total financial responsibility.
 These events are detailed under the Exempted Events heading below.

-Excess Reduction is not an insurance but optional coverage which for a small fee reduces your standard excess liability and offers real value for money.
+A. Excess Reduction is not an insurance but optional coverage which for a small fee reduces your standard excess liability and offers real value for money.

 Longer term renters really benefit

 For longer term renters, for Excess Reduction; is especially advantageous because the longer the rental period the lower the daily cost.

 With lesser quality coverage plans the cost of reducing the excess can be prohibitive which unfairly exposes longer term renters.